bahaidev/bahaibot/docs/implementation-notes.md

 (These are created and called in the default command and passed to the router.)

+NOTE: BELOW IS OBSOLETE WITH V2 OF THE DIALOGFLOW API
 ```js
 function apiai (token) {
   // Use `token` to authenticate